Flexible model selection for mechanistic network models: Discussion

-With training data readily generated from each candidate model, SL seeks to build an optimal algorithm from a library of candidate algorithms.
-In this case, it seeks to build an optimal classifier from candidate algorithms to best discriminate between the available models with the given predictors, which are not necessarily sufficient.
-One is unlikely to know what classifiers paired with what predictors will perform well, but with SL, one does not need to make this choice as SL will try to build the optimal classifier with all that is given.
+With training data readily generated from each candidate model, SL seeks to build an optimal prediction algorithm from a library of candidate algorithms.
+In this case, it seeks to build an optimal classifier from candidate algorithms to best discriminate between the available models with the given predictors that are not necessarily sufficient.
+One is unlikely to know what pairing of classifiers and predictors will perform well, but with SL one does not need to make this choice as SL will try to build the optimal classifier with all that is given.
 However, this does not mean that the quality of the predictors does not matter.
 The better the predictors are at characterizing the differences between the candidate models, the better SL performs.
-Though the ability to characterize the differences likely correlates with sufficiency, sufficiency in and of itself should not be the criterion for choosing the predictors.
+Though the ability to characterize the differences likely correlates with sufficiency, we cannot use sufficiency as a criterion for choosing the predictors.
 For mechanistic models, one can, and should, apply domain knowledge to select predictors.

-The main difficulty of the proposed approach is that one needs to be sure that the candidate models could have plausibly generated the observed data, assuming one of the models under comparison is the true one.
-Furthermore, one needs to consider what characteristics of the data are unlikely to be affected by the different mechanisms of the candidate models, and then to calibrate the parameters of each candidate model based on these characteristics of the observed data.
-This will hopefully allow the differences in the candidate models to more clearly manifest themselves and ensure that the data generated from each candidate model are similar to the observed data in some aspects.
+Our procedure assumes that one has well-defined candidate models.
+Bayesian models require a corresponding prior distribution, whereas non-Bayesian models require the calibration of model parameters.
+For such calibration, it is important to consider which characteristics of the networks are unlikely to be affected by the different mechanisms of the candidate models, and then to calibrate the parameters of each candidate model based on these characteristics of the observed network.
+This will hopefully allow the differences in the candidate models to more clearly manifest themselves and to ensure that the data generated from each candidate model are similar to the observed data.
 Ideally, this also means that the data generated from the true model will match the observed data closely.
-However, there is no guarantee to this.
-In the current state, this part of the procedure is more an art than an algorithm.

-The most immediate step for future work would be to make the calibrating of the parameters of the candidate models more concrete.
-Should this step be done incorrectly, one faces the danger of choosing the wrong model completely, even if the true model is included among the candidates.
+However, due to the nature of the likelihood, calibration of model parameters in the latter scenario is not straightforward.
+This is another situation where likelihood-free methods such as ABC are appropriate.